developerburakgul/ModernistYazilimCase/README.md

 A simple iOS application built with modern Swift technologies and best practices.

+## Getting Started

+1. Clone the repository.
+2. Open the project in Xcode.
+3. Run `swift package resolve` if needed.
+4. Build and run on your preferred simulator or device.

+---

 ## Features

 - Built with **SwiftUI** for the user interface.